Products & ServicesSee also:

 FOAMGLAS® Insulation used for CUI prevention

-and began operations in 1988.
+operations in 1988.
 Corrosion Under Insulation (CUI) is a major problem for all petrochemical and chemical plants around the world with major consequences and safety risks for plants that have to deal with CUI issues.
-That is why LyondellBasell recently decided to take a proavtive approach to corrosion related problems and changed their insulation specification to a full FOAMGLAS ® insulation system.
+That is why LyondellBasell recently decided to take a proavtive approach to corrosion related problems and changed their insulation specification to a full FOAMGLAS (R) insulation system.
 Their old specification was a layer of mineral wool covered with cladding.
-The issue... (read more)
+The issue with fibrous... (read more)

 Browse Datasheets for Pittsburgh Corning (FOAMGLAS® insulation)